alliance-genome/agr_jbrowse_sgd/README.md

 # Dockerfiles

-This repo houses three docker files:
+This repo houses two docker files:

 1. Dockerfile: this is the orginal JBrowse server docker file that has nginx and can be used to serve up SGD's JBrowse instance.
 It is no longer used in